Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Experiments

 \subsection{Validity of local linearity assumption}

 Figure \ref{fig:linearity} qualitatively surveys the validity of the equations from Lemma \ref{lemma:locallinearity} as an approximation of a model's robustness.
 For a minority of the datasets and methods, the approximated robustness is very similar to the robustness.
 The fact that the approximation from Lemma \ref{lemma:locallinearity} does not hold perfectly may be one of the reasons for an imperfect correlation between alignment and robustness.
+Furthermore, the metric might still present relatively good results because, in its final formulation, the main impact of the local linearity assumption is in the calculation of class $\tilde{c}(x)$.
+In Equation \ref{eq:metric}, $\tilde{c}(x)$ is used in both compared vectors, $\Delta x$ and $\nabla_{\ell(x)}$, probably resulting in analogous comparisons for all possible classes.
+We calculated the average alignment after replacing $\tilde{c}(x)$ from Equation \ref{eq:metric} with all other classes that are not the ground truth.
+The results from Table \ref{table:alphalinearity} show that the alignment for other classes is relatively close to the original alignment using $\tilde{c}(x)$.
+For binary datasets, there is always only one possibility for $\tilde{c}(x)$, so results for these datasets were not calculated.